What Is Neem?

 This is Neem's most marketed strength.
 They claim "the smoothest migration on the market" with migration possible in as little as 4 weeks from signing.
 Weekend migrations mean no downtime during the work week.
 They claim to migrate more data than anyone, and offer a quality guarantee: you can view your data in Neem before Day 1, with a money-back guarantee if not satisfied.

-For practices paralyzed by the fear of switching — which is a huge segment of the market — Neem's migration-first positioning is strategically smart.
+For practices hesitant about the switching process — which is a huge segment of the market — Neem's migration-first positioning is strategically smart.

 What Users Actually Say